FlorianHalimi/LinkedIn-Job-Analysis-Data-Preprocessing-Visualization/README.md

 skew() function is used to compute the skewness values for the specified numerical columns within the 'cleaned_df' dataset.

 Upon examination of the outcomes, we observe that the 'experience_level' column exhibits a symmetric distribution.
 Conversely, the 'country' column displays positive skewness.

+## Separate the dataset into training and testing data

+This phase involves splitting the data into training and testing sets.

+Experience Level Analysis:

+1. Utilizes a dataset ('cleaned_df') with an assumed 'experience_level' column.
+2. Splits the data into features (X) and the target variable 'experience_level' (y).
+3. Divides the dataset into 80% training and 20% testing subsets using 'train_test_split'.
+4. Visualizes the distribution of 'experience_level' within both the training and testing sets using histograms.

+This phase encompasses similar procedures applied to the 'country' column.

+The accuracy achieved by employing Logistic Regression Modeling stands at 83%.

+We have generated a matrix summarizing the model's classifications, comparing predicted and actual labels.This visualization provides a comprehensive overview of how well the model's predictions align with the actual class labels, showcasing true positives, true negatives, false positives, and false negatives across different classes in a classification task.

+## Statistical Measures

+We have calculated statistical measures for 'experience_level' and 'country' column:

+Mean:
+experience_level 4.177390,
+country 1.550803

+Mode:
+experience_level 4,
+country 1

+Standard Deviation:
+experience_level 1.884137,
+country 2.896728

+Median:
+experience_level 4.0,
+country 1.0

+Variance:
+experience_level 3.549972,
+country 8.391032